nhn/tui.grid/packages/toast-ui.vue-grid/docs/getting-started.md

     | --- | --- |
     | Strinf or Object | X |

-    This prop can change theme of the chart.
+    This prop can change theme of the grid.
 We support `default`, `striped` and `clean` themes.
 So in case you just set `String` of these themes.

     If you want to use other theme, you set `Object` that is required `name` and `value`.
 For more information which properties of `value` are available, see `extOptions` of [applyTheme of tui.grid](https://nhnent.github.io/tui.grid/api/Grid.html#.applyTheme).